ideascube/ideascube/docs/contributing.md

 # Contributing to ideascube

-Do you like to make the ideascube project better?
+Would you like to make the ideascube project better?
 Welcome!
 This document will try to provide guidelines about what and how you can help.